Last Updated on

 Rates range from $0.88/year (.us, .men, .faith, .cricket etc.) to $8.88/year (.com) to as high as $2,488/year (.security).
 You can check out their website to see their full pricing list.
-Additional features include free email forwarding, free domain parking, free web redirection etc.
+Additional features include email forwarding, domain parking, web redirection and more, all in with the price.

 Besides having a reputation spanning decades, 1 and 1 has some of cheapest domain in the domain industry.
-You might pay anywhere between $0.99 to $2.99 on your first year and thereafter $14.99/year.
-Some of the features to expect include free email account, private domain registration, unlimited email forwarding, a free SSL certificate, DNS management etc.
+You might pay anywhere between $0.99 to $2.99 on your first year and thereafter $14.99 yearly.

-Dotster offers pretty cheap “.com” website names at $9.99/year and on top of this, you have an optimal privacy facility and a great web interface to help you manage your domains.
+Dotster offers pretty cheap “.com” website names at $9.99 yearly and on top of this, you have an optimal privacy facility and a great web interface to help you manage your domains.

 You can actually use the following factors to tell if a domain registrar is ethical and reliable:

-Should that ever happen to you, give your credit card company a call and register your complaint.
-If luck falls on your side, the transaction will be reversed.
+Should that ever happen to you, give your credit card company a call and put in a complaint.
+If luck falls on your side, the transaction the web hosting/domain registrar will be reversed.
 More importantly, take note of domain registrars who practice this so as not to become the next victim.